BOStoday City Guide Play Banner

 • Pet-friendly: No

 Spend a Thoreau-ly perfect day at the famous Concord reservation.
-The hike takes about ~40 minutes to complete as you encounter swimming beaches, forests, and birds.
+The hike takes ~40 minutes to complete as you encounter swimming beaches, forests, and birds.
+Entrance fees to the reservation cost $8 for MA residents.

 Saugus River Trail, 177 Forest St., Saugus